dvbuntu/barm/vanboxel_BARM_comm_2023_01_27.md

 ## Comps Goals: Math and Machine Learning

-* More rigorous formulation of machine learning model: Bayesian posterior and NN optimization
+* More rigorous formulation of machine learning model: Bayesian posterior, NN optimization, and inference usage
 * Better motivation for BARM (automatic architecture search, broad applicability, more background research needed)
 * Ensure understanding of inspirational BART paper (background and MCMC)
 * Exploration and guidance for setting of hyperparameters